bump-sh/docs/src/_help/continuous-integration/github-actions.md

   * `deploy`: deploy a new version of the documentation
   * `diff`: automatically comment your pull request with the API diff
-  * `dry-run`: dry-run a deployment of the documentation file
+  * `dry-run`: dry-run a deployment of the API definition file
   * `preview`: create a temporary preview

 * `expires` (optional): Specify a longer expiration date for **public diffs** (defaults to 1 day).
 Use iso8601 format to provide a date, or you can use `never` to keep the result live indefinitely.